polettix/dibs/README.md

   configuration in the `dibs.yml` file (or whatever you are going to use)
 - as a fallback, they might be defined directly in your code, i.e. inside `src/.dibspacks`.
 There are two sub-alternatives here:
-    - if `.dibspacks` is a file, then each line is the location of a dibspack
+    - if `.dibspacks` is a file, then it is loaded as a YAML file and expected to contain a mapping between step names and dibspacks (either single ones, or lists of them)
-    - if `.dibspacks` is a directory, each sub-directory is a dibspack that matches the name of a corresponding step.
-E.g. if you have a step called `build`, the `build` sub-directory will be its (only) dibspack
+    - if `.dibspacks` is a directory, each sub-directory is a dibspack that matches the name of a corresponding step, containing dibspacks inside as sub-directories.
+In this case, "hidden" sub-directories (i.e. whose name starts with `.`) or sub-directory `_` are ignored, to let you put additionall stuff in there.

 Locations can have different shapes: